ivpn/ivpn.net/src/content/pages/setup/router/tomato-manual.md

 1. Navigate to `Administration` > `Scripts` > `Firewall`
 2. Enter the following: ``iptables -I FORWARD -i br0 -o `nvram get wan_iface` -j DROP``
 3. Click `Save` and reboot your router.

+### Final steps

+1. Reboot your router and wait for a minute or two for everything to settle, then reboot your computer system.

+2. Check the assigned public IP address on our website and run a leak test at [https://www.dnsleaktest.com](https://www.dnsleaktest.com) from one of the devices connected to your Tomato router.

+**Please note:** If you plan to use a Multi-hop setup please see [this guide](/knowledgebase/general/how-can-i-connect-to-the-multihop-network/) and replace the port number in *Step 3* with the chosen Exit-hop server Multi-hop port.